 It’s a pandemic.
 Conservation areas have never been so important.

 Fresh air.
 Open space.
 A mental balm.
 Or perhaps just somewhere – anywhere – to take the kids.
-Yes, outdoor spaces have been the saviours of 2020.
+Yes, outdoor spaces have been the saviours of the pandemic.

-If we've learned anything from the lockdowns and social distancing protocols of this pandemic, it's that outdoor spaces matter.
+If we've learned anything from this time, it's that outdoor spaces matter.
 They matter for our physical and mental health, they matter for our kids' education and they matter for our sense of community.

 We knew this before, of course, but nothing quite drives the point home like being cooped up for months, often without any yard or green space to speak of.